 Measuring Tools in Sewing Tutorial

-This short list of modern measuring tools in sewing is bound to help you make the best choices.
+This list of modern measuring tools in sewing is bound to help you make the best choices.
 Check the list and see what you have and how you could improve your measuring tools to make your sewing gadgets complete.
+This tutorial includes all the sewing measuring tools and their uses.

 - Clear ruler